thomasvm/unfold/readme.md

 The result is a deployment solution that:

-* deploys code that is based on what is in Source Control, not what's in your development folder
+* deploys based on what's in source control
 * makes it very simple to deploy to different environments (dev, staging, production...)
 * has task hooks.
-Need some custom setup like installing a windows service?
-Simply create a psake task for it and hook it up into the standard flow
-* has no external dependencies except PowerShell
+* has rollbacks.

-* has sane directory structuring and as a result: rollbacks!
+Interested?
+Have a look at our [examples](https://github.com/thomasvm/unfold/tree/master/examples) to get an idea of what is possible.

 ## Getting started
 The easiest way to get up and running is through nuget.
 In the Package Manager Console simply type